codescene-oss/codescene-vs/README.md

 ﻿# CodeScene - Code Analysis and Refactoring

 [CodeScene](http://www.codescene.com) - the only code analysis tool with a proven business impact.
-Now also with AI-Powered Refactoring.

 ![Demo](screenshots/vs-preview.gif)